-Plantar fasciitis is inflammation of the thick tissue on the bottom of the foot.
+The plantar fascia is the thick tissue on the bottom of the foot.
 It connects the heel bone to the toes and creates the arch of the foot.
 When this tissue becomes swollen or inflamed, it is called plantar fasciitis.

-Plantar fasciitis occurs when the thick band of tissue on the bottom of the foot is overstretched or overused.
+Swelling occurs when the thick band of tissue on the bottom of the foot (fascia) is overstretched or overused.
 This can be painful and make walking more difficult.

-You are more likely to get plantar fasciitis if you have:
+You are more likely to get plantar fasciitis if you:

 Plantar fasciitis is seen in both men and women.
-However, it most often affects active men ages 40 - 70.
-It is one of the most common orthopedic complaints relating to the foot.
+It is one of the most common orthopedic foot complaints.

-Plantar fasciitis is commonly thought of as being caused by a heel spur, but research has found that this is not the case.
+Plantar fasciitis was commonly thought to be caused by a heel spur.
+However, research has found that this is not the case.
 On x-ray, heel spurs are seen in people with and without plantar fasciitis.

-The most common complaint is pain and stiffness in the bottom of the heel.
+The most common symptom is pain and stiffness in the bottom of the heel.
 The heel pain may be dull or sharp.
 The bottom of the foot may also ache or burn.

-The pain is usually worse:
+The pain is often worse:

-The pain may develop slowly over time, or suddenly after intense activity.
+The pain may develop slowly over time, or come on suddenly after intense activity.

 The health care provider will perform a physical exam.
 This may show: